 Fama/French US High (Low) Profitability Index: Courtesy of Fama/French from CRSP and Compustat securities data.
 Includes all stocks in the upper (lower) 30% operating profitability (OP) range of NYSE eligible firms.
 Rebalanced annually in June.
-OP for June of year t-1 is annual revenues minus cost of goods sold; interest expense; and selling, general, and administrative expenses; divided by book equity for the last fiscal year end in t-1.
+OP for June of year t-1 is annual revenues minus cost of goods sold, interest expense, and selling, general, and administrative expenses divided by book equity for the last fiscal year end in t-1.

-Principle 7: As of 31/12/2024.
+Principle 7: As of 31/12/2023.
 Median ESG fund: Number of holdings from index-tracking and non-indextracking funds with a "sustainable investment" classification in the Morningstar category "EEA Global Large-Cap Blend Equity."
 Oldest share class only.
 Funds of funds excluded.
-MSCI indices: MSCI data © MSCI 2025, all rights reserved.
+MSCI indices: MSCI data © MSCI 2024, all rights reserved.
 Dimensional Global Core Equity Index was created by Dimensional in April 2008 and is compiled by Dimensional.
 January 1990-present: Targets all the securities in the eligible markets with an emphasis on companies with smaller capitalization, lower relative price, and higher profitability, excluding those with the lowest profitability and highest relative price within their country's small cap universe.
 REITs are included at market cap weight.
 The index also excludes those companies with the highest asset growth within their country's small cap universe.
-The index monthly returns are computed as the simple average of the monthly returns of four subindices, each one reconstituted once a year at the end of each quarter of the year.
+The index monthly returns are computed as the simple average of the monthly returns of four sub-indices, each one reconstituted once a year at the end of each quarter of the year.
 Maximum index weight of any one company is capped at 5%.
 Countries currently included are Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, United Kingdom, and United States.
 Exclusion: Investment Companies.
 Source: Bloomberg.
 The calculation methodology for the Dimensional Global Core Equity Index was amended in January 2014 to include profitability as a factor in selecting securities for inclusion in the index.
-The calculation methodology for the Dimensional Global Core Equity Index was amended as a factor in selecting securities for inclusion in the index.
+The calculation methodology for the Dimensional Global Core Equity Index was amended in Sovember 2019 to include asset growth as a factor in selecting securities for inclusion in the index.

-Principle 8: £100,000 invested for 20 years at an annualised rate of 8.0% grows to $\pm 100,000 \times (1+8\%)^{20} = \pm 466,096$.
-At a rate of 7.5%, it grows to $\pm 424,785$, or an opportunity cost of $\pm 41,311$ compared with the first scenario.
+Principle 8: €100,000 invested for 20 years at an annualised rate of 8.0% grows to €100,000 \ $(1+8\%)^{20}$ = €466,096.
+At a rate of 7.5%, it grows to €424,785, or an opportunity cost of €41,311 compared with the first scenario.